Types of Master’s Degrees in Healthcare

 - Systems administrator

-According to BLS data, health information management and data management jobs have strong job growth and earning potential.
-Jobs for health information technologists are projected to grow 11% from 2020 to 2030.
-The median annual wage for health information technologists was $51,840 in May 2021.
+According to BLS data, health information management and data management jobs have strong job growth and earning potential.* BLS said that jobs for health information technologists are projected to grow 16% from 2022 to 2032.* According to BLS, the median annual wage for health information technologists was $58,250 in 2022.*

 If this career path interests you, you might wish to learn more about what health information management is.